minetest-mods/smartfs/docs/API.md

 * smartfs.create( name,function ) - creates a new form and adds elements to it by running the function.
 Use before Minetest loads. (like minetest.register_node)
 * smartfs.element( name, data ) - creates a new element type.
 * smartfs.dynamic( formname, playername ) - creates a dynamic form.
 Returns state.
 See example.lua for example.
 Remember to call state:show()
-* smartfs.add\_to\_inventory(form, icon, title) - Adds a form to an installed advanced inventory.
+* smartfs.add_to_inventory(form, icon, title) - Adds a form to an installed advanced inventory.
 Returns true on success.
+* smartfs.set_player_inventory(form) - Set the form as players main inventory for all player
 * smartfs.inventory_mod() - Returns the name of an installed and supported inventory mod that will be used above, or nil.
 * smartfs.override\_load\_checks() - Allows you to use smartfs.create after the game loads.
 Not recommended!
 * smartfs.nodemeta_on_receive_fields(nodepos, formname, fields, sender) - on_receive_fields callback can be used in minetest.register_node for nodemeta forms